 Over the decades, Sister Imelda and Ruth wanted only what is best for each other, as true friends always do.
 Ruth recently made a touching decision that will honor and care for Sister Imelda and other Sisters of Notre Dame de Namur who have had such an influence on her life: She is remembering the Sisters in her will.
 Ruth explained why: "I am not wealthy, but I have what I need.
 When you're in this position, you want to help and care for your friends.
 This was a natural decision."

 We have a special section designed to help you make a gift like Ruth's.
-Click here for more information on planned giving.
+Go to this link for more information on planned giving.